OwlbanGroup/microsoft-365-docs/README.md

 ## Usage

 - Use the "Refresh Data" button to reload the LAN configuration.
-- Use the "Sync Configuration" button to simulate syncing the configuration.
+- Use the "Sync Configuration" button to trigger the real sync process.
+This requires authentication.

+### Authentication

+The sync API requires a bearer token in the `Authorization` header.
+The default token is `mysecrettoken`.
+The frontend is preconfigured to use this token.

 ## Future Improvements

-- Add authentication and authorization.
-- Implement real sync functionality.
 - Add more detailed views and editing capabilities.
 - Add automated tests and CI/CD pipeline.
 - Enhance security and error handling.
+- Implement user management and secure authentication.

 ## Deployment